 Among the philanthropic organizations working between the US and India, Sew A Future is now in its sixth year.
 Ruchita Zaparde is one of the Nickelodeon HALO award winners 2015 for her mission to make helpless widows of India small-scale entrepreneurs.
 This New Jersey teenager believes that giving back to the community and society is everyone’s duty, irrespective of size and value of contributions.

-Robin Chaurasiya Teaches Girls of Sex Workers in India
+Robin Chaurasiya Teaches Daughters of Sex Workers in India

 Philanthropy knows no geographical boundaries.
 It is particularly true about Robin Chaurasiya, an Indian American teacher from Chicago, who teaches the children of sex workers in India.
 Among Indian Americans in philanthropy, Robin Chaurasiya founded the NGO Kranti (Revolution in English) for teaching of girls from red light areas including Kamathipura in Mumbai.
 Recently she hit the headlines of US news and India news for making her way on to the list of top 10 philanthropists selected for the Global Teacher Prize worth 1 million US dollars.